 e.g. Nielsen’s usability heuristics. > Yeah buddy

-I still get insane value from these and am fine with throwing them up on the board as an “insight.”
+I still get insane value from these and am fine with working them into an insight I can throw up on the board.

 Inspired by a great question, not the result